 Our search for the Stewart Island Kiwi

 There are still no sightings by the time we cover three sides of the field, and I’m prepared to go back to the room unsatisfied.
-Such is the nature of dealing with wildlife, and this is not an animal one can lure out.
+Such is the nature of dealing with wildlife, and this is not an animal one can lure like a great white shark.
 Still, one bird is all that is needed to make our night…

 And there it is in front of us, this chicken-sized forest god, stabbing its long narrow beak into the ground.
 Few birds look quite as silly as this.
 The thighs dominate its body, which quickly tapers in an elegant bend towards its head.
 But even on such a small head, its eyes are barely visible.
 It doesn’t seem to notice us when we are only three metres away.